Clinical Trials

 Dr. Frits van Rhee, Principal Investigator, University of Arkansas

-The first USA clinical trial for a new Castleman disease treatment since 2012 is now open!
-The University of Pennsylvania and the University of Arkansas for Medical Sciences launched a clinical trial to evaluate the medication sirolimus.
-The trial is open for idiopathic multicentric Castleman disease patients that did not sufficiently get better with, or relapsed on, anti-IL6 treatment (siltuximab or tocilizumab).
-The trial has been posted to the federal registry for all clinical trials, found here.
-Patients can learn more about this trial at cdcn.org/trial.
-Please email CDtrial@pennmedicine.upenn.edu for more information.
+We recently completed our clinical trial for patients with idiopathic multicentric Castleman disease at the University of Pennsylvania and University of Arkansas for Medical Sciences to evaluate the medication sirolimus.
+The trial analyzed idiopathic multicentric Castleman disease patients that did not sufficiently get better with, or relapsed on, anti-IL6 treatment (siltuximab or tocilizumab).
+This trial is now closed to enrollment.
+Please visit cdcn.org/trial in the future for upcoming trial information or email CDtrial@pennmedicine.upenn.edu for more information.

-The Peking Union Medical College Hospital in Beijing, China is currently recruiting for a clinical trial that is exploring the effectiveness and safety of the medications bortezomib, cyclophosphamide and dexamethasone (BCD regimen).
-The trial is open for patients who are newly diagnosed idiopathic multicentric Castleman disease.
+The Peking Union Medical College Hospital in Beijing, China has recently stopped recruiting for a clinical trial that is exploring the effectiveness and safety of the medications bortezomib, cyclophosphamide and dexamethasone (BCD regimen).
+The trial assessed patients who were newly diagnosed with idiopathic multicentric Castleman disease.
 More information about this trial can be found here.

 Arrow Shape Facebook Instagram Twitter Youtube Play Arrow Left